Constrained Clustering: General Pairwise and Cardinality Constraints: Conclusion

 \section{Conclusion}

-In this paper, we propose a new flexible framework to handle both pairwise and cardinality constraints for K-means clustering.
+We proposed a new flexible framework to handle both pairwise and cardinality constraints for K-means clustering.
 The resulting integer program is transformed into an equivalent continuous reformulation where pairwise constraints are incorporated as quadratic constraints.
 The resultant problem is solved using ADMM.
 Extensive experiments have been conducted on both synthetic and real datasets to demonstrate the competitive performance of our method under different constraint choices and that the proposed method achieves state-of-art performance when both types of constraints are used simultaneously.
+As a future work, we seek to adapt our work to deep clustering approaches \cite{alqahtani2018deep,alqahtani2019learning, alqahtani2021deep}, which jointly learn feature representations and cluster assignments.
+That is to say, the ADMM updates will involove another minimization step that trains the encoder for the feature learning procedure while the other steps involve on sloving both the assignment and imposing the constraints.
+This shall have applications in biology, medicine, finance, and animation, as in many such applications, where pseudo labales in terms of assignments are provided as constraints, e.g., two patients are labeled to have a similar syndrome, feature learning will allow for further improvements in clustering performance.